paul0pv/paul0pv/README.md

 ## Hi there! 👋

-I'm **Paulo Panduro**, a telecommunications engineer passionate about bridging the gap between network infrastructure and software solutions, with a cup of coffee by my side ☕.
+I'm **Paulo Panduro**, a telecommunications engineer passionate about bridging the gap between network infrastructure and software solutions.

 ## About Me